fivdi/brkontru/doc/gpio.md

 else sets the interrupting edge to the specified value.

 ### Method: pullType(value)
-- value - one of the pullTypes constants (optional)
+- value -  pullType.NONE, pullTypes.PULL_UP, or pullTypes.PULL_DOWN (optional)

 GPIO pins have internal pull-up and pull-down resistors that can be enabled.
 Returns the current pullType if no value is specified, else sets the pullType